torquE170/Book-Store-with-Python/README.md

    - modify quantities and available counters
    - distribute equally books that aren't present elsewhere
    - drop table in the database
+2) Make user database initialize before first time log-in, because as it is now the first log-in will trigger the init_db() method and fail the first log-in
+3) Call method to create default config.ini file if not found (useful for first time use)

 ### Technical information
 1) Used python packages: